 Sure, folks can get pretty creative in cobbling together a living from various low-paying jobs, government transfer payments, and help from family and friends.
-But to pretend, as Ross Douthat [ht: jd] does, that the decline of decent, well-paying work for a growing part of the population is no post-work utopia is a different thing entirely.
+But to pretend, as Ross Douthat [ht: jd] does, that the decline of decent, well-paying work for a growing part of the population represents a post-work utopia is a different thing entirely.

 Douthat can put lipstick on a pig. . .but it’s still a pig.

 For the most part, people have not won the freedom not to have a boss.
 If only that were true.
 Instead, they’re still in a situation where they’re forced to have the freedom to sell they’re ability to work.
 But they can’t.
 Because employers are not offering decent, well-paying jobs.
 And so, as an alternative, people are forced to survive on whatever they can find.

 Two or three off-the-books jobs.
 Illegal activities.
 Disability payments.
 Gifts and loans from family members and friends.